chadwickbureau/chadwick/doc/cwevent.rst

      - fate of runner on third
      - ``RUN3_FATE_ID``
    * - 55
-     - runs scored in half inning after this eveng
+     - runs scored in half inning after this event
      - ``FATE_RUNS_CT``
    * - 56
      - fielder with sixth assist